Who can claim? - What does it cover? - How do I claim? - How is it worked out? - Customer Information

 How do I claim?

-You can make a new claim for Housing Benefit by contacting the Benefits team on firstname.lastname@example.org, by calling 01851 822642 or by collecting a form from any of our area offices.
+You can make a new claim for Housing Benefit by completing the online form.
+Alternatively, you can claim by contacting the Benefits team on firstname.lastname@example.org, by calling 01851 822642 or by collecting a form from any of our area offices.
 Please refer to the section above regarding who can claim.

 When to claim

 You should claim as soon as you think you need to.
 Housing Benefit cannot normally be backdated so you could lose money if you delay in claiming (even if, in special circumstances, a claim is backdated it cannot be for more than 6 months).

 If you are married and normally live with your partner or if you are unmarried and live with one partner as husband or wife, you should make one claim for both of you and not two separate claims (you can chose who makes the claim)